Narcondam hornbill: Behaviour

-Vocalizations
+Vocalisations

-Adults have a ka- ka- ka call in flight and a ko ... kokoko..ko..kok.. kok.. call at the nest.
+Adults have a ka-ka-ka call in flight and a ko ... kokoko..ko..kok.. kok.. call at the nest.
 The young in the nest produce feeble chew calls.

 Diet and ecology

 The hornbill is predominantly frugivorous.
-Based on seeds in the middens below nesting trees, the following food tree species were identified: Anamirta cocculus, Capparis sepiaria, C. tenera var. latifolia, Garuga pinnata, Amoora rohituka, Terminalia catappa, and Ixora brunniscens.
-Nine species of fruits were recorded in their diet in a later study: Caryota mitis, Myristica andamanica, Artocarpus chaplasha, Dillenia indica, Sideroxylon longipetiolatum, Syzygium cumini, Ficus scandens, Ficus glomerata, and Ficus sp.
-Like other hornbills, they also consume invertebrates and occasionally feed on small reptiles.
-They sometimes mob white-bellied sea eagles that fly too close.
-Being predominantly fruit eaters, they play an important role in the seed dispersal of figs and other plant species.
-Figs are important in the ecology of many other insular hornbill species and are a major factor determining the distribution patterns of hornbills in forests.
+Hussain (1984) identified seven food-tree species from seeds in middens below nest trees, including Anamirta cocculus, Capparis sepiaria, Garuga pinnata, Amoora rohituka, Terminalia catappa and Ixora brunniscens.
+Subsequent studies expanded the dietary list considerably: Manchi (2017) recorded at least 22 fruit species taken during the breeding season, including Canarium euphyllum and Aglaia andamanica, while a 2019–2020 study documented 23 food-plant species, with Ficus rumphii, Ficus glaberrima, Endocomia, Chionanthus and Aidea densiflorum important in the December to February diet.
+Invertebrates and occasionally small reptiles are also taken.
+The species sometimes mobs white-bellied sea eagles that fly too close.
+As predominantly fruit eaters, Narcondam hornbills play an important role in seed dispersal of Ficus and other plants; figs are critical in the ecology of many insular hornbill species and a major determinant of their distribution patterns.

 Reproduction

 The breeding period spans at least from February until April.
-The species nests in holes on the trunk or broken branches of large trees.
-The female remains concealed in the nest-cavity for the duration of egg-laying and chick-rearing.
-At this time, the female sheds her flight feathers and hence cannot fly.
+The species nests in holes on the trunk or broken branches of large trees; the female remains concealed in the nest cavity for the duration of egg-laying and chick-rearing and sheds her flight feathers during this period.
 The male provides food for the female and chicks.
-Generally two offspring are raised by a breeding pair.
-Breeding birds are over four years of age and make up 46-53% of the population.
+Each pair generally raises two offspring.
+Breeding birds are over four years of age and make up 46–53% of the population.
+Manchi (2017) monitored 21 nests and recorded 93% nesting success.
+Twelve tree species have been documented as nest trees, including Tetrameles nudiflora, Zanthoxylum, Aglaia, Neonauclea and Ficus nervosa.

 Birds have been maintained in captivity but have not been bred successfully.
-In 1972, S. A. Hussain visited Narcondam Island and captured two adult hornbills and their chicks.
-The two chicks were taken to Bombay after the male died during the voyage and the female escaped in Madras, never to be found again.
-The chicks grew and lived for about 6 years but with age, the female showed increasing aggression towards the male sibling, eventually injuring him so badly that he died.
+In 1972, S. A. Hussain visited Narcondam and captured two adult hornbills and their chicks; the male died during the voyage and the female escaped at Madras.
+The chicks survived in captivity for about six years.